-Suspension of an employee is not a neutral act.
-If an employee is suspended without reasonable and proper cause, this could give to a claim by the employee for constructive and unfair dismissal.
+Suspension is not a neutral act.
+If you, as an employee are suspended without reasonable and proper cause, this could give to rise to a claim by your, against your employer, for constructive and unfair dismissal.

-If there are grounds that may give to discplinary action, the employee may be asked to attend a disciplinary hearing.
-There should be reasonable grounds to bring disciplinary action, otherwise claims such as a claim for unfair dismissal or constructive dismissal could arise.
+If there are grounds that may give to discplinary action, you could be asked to attend a disciplinary hearing.

-In terms of preparing for the hearing, the employee is entitled to gather evidence to defend the allegations and/or prepare and supply a written statement to the employer at or before the hearing.
-The employee is entitled to see the evidence that the employer intends to rely upon before the disciplinary hearing in order to prepare his or her response to the evidence.
-Unless it has been specifically agreed within the employee’s contract of employment, suspension should be with full pay.
+In order to prepare for a disciplinary hearing, you are entitled to gather evidence to defend the allegations against you and/or prepare and supply a written statement to your employer at (or before) the hearing.
+You are entitled to see the evidence that your employer intends to rely upon before the disciplinary hearing in order to prepare your response to the evidence.

-The employee is entitled to take to the meeting, a trade union representative as defined in the Employment Relations Act 1999 or a fellow employee.
-The employee is not generally entitled to take any other person to the meeting unless it is agreed by the employer.
-The employer must permit the employee’s companion to address the hearing, to put the employee’s case, to sum up the case, to respond on the employee’s behalf to any view expressed at the hearing and to confer with the employee during the hearing.
-The employer does not have to allow the companion to answer questions on behalf of the employee.
+You are entitled to take with you to the disciplinary meeting, a trade union representative as defined in the Employment Relations Act 1999 or a fellow employee.
+You are not generally entitled to take any other person to the meeting unless it is agreed by your employer.
+Your employer must permit your companion to address the hearing to put your case, to sum up the case, to respond on your behalf to any view expressed at the hearing and to confer with you during the hearing.
+Your employer does not have to allow your companion to answer questions on your behalf.

-Following the meeting, the employer must come to a decision as to whether the allegations are upheld and, if so, what sanction it should apply.
-It should then communicate this in writing to the employee.
-If the employer decides that the allegations are upheld, it must give the employee the opportunity to appeal.
-If the employee wants to appeal he or she should normally write to the employer stating his or her grounds of appeal.
-The employer should then arrange an appeal hearing and following the appeal hearing, communicate the outcome in writing to the employee.
+Following the meeting, your employer must come to a decision as to whether the allegations are upheld and, if so, what sanction it should apply.
+It should then communicate this in writing to you.
+If your employer decides that the allegations are upheld, it must give you the opportunity to appeal.
+If you want to appeal you should normally write to your employer stating your grounds of appeal.
+Your employer should then arrange an appeal hearing and following the appeal hearing, communicate the outcome in writing to you.